Physical Education BSc (Hons)

 What makes Physical Education at Worcester special?

-- Highly motivated staff who have experience in all phases of education and across all levels of PE
+- Highly motivated staff with experience in all phases of education and across all levels of PE

 The whole degree was underpinned by a feel good factor where lecturers and students were in an environment which allowed for excellent teaching and learning in an enjoyable atmosphere.

 Matt Craig, 3rd year PE and Sports Studies student